FusionRF: High-Fidelity Satellite Neural Radiance Fields from Multispectral and Panchromatic Acquisitions: Acknowledgement

 This research is based upon work supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via IARPA R\&D Contract No. 140D0423C0076.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.

-\begin{IEEEbiographynophoto}{Michael Sprintson} is a first year PhD student in Electrical Engineering and graduated from Rice University with a BS in Electrical Engineering and BA in Computer Science. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Prof. Rama Chellappa} is a Bloomberg Distinguished Professor with joint appointments in the Departments of Electrical and Computer Engineering and the Biomedical Engineering (School of Medicine) at the Johns Hopkins University (JHU). \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Prof. Cheng Peng} Cheng Peng is a Assistant Research Professor at the Johns Hopkins University and a member of the Artificial Intelligence for Engineering and Medicine (AIEM) Lab, advised by Prof. Rama Chellappa.
-He obtained his PhD in Computer Science from the Johns Hopkins University and his master’s and bachelor’s degrees in Electrical Engineering from the University of Maryland, College Park. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Michael Sprintson} is a fourth year PhD student at the Johns Hopkins University in the Artificial Intelligence for Engineering and Medicine (AIEM) Lab.
+He is advised by Prof. Rama Chellappa and Prof. Cheng Peng with research focused on computer vision tasks such as scene understanding and reconstruction.
+He earned his master's degree in Electrical Engineering from the Johns Hopkins University in 2025 and bachelor's degrees in Electrical Engineering and Computer Science from Rice University in 2022.